Denver, also known as The Mile High City, is a pedestrian-friendly urban playground packed with opportunities for adventure.

 Denver’s Beer Trail

 Craft beer lovers will be in heaven in Denver.
-This self-guided Denver Beer Trail features more than 20 breweries, as well as dozens of brewpubs and tap rooms.
-Sip sour beers at the Crooked Stave Artisan Beer Project in The Source, soak up sun on Denver Beer Co.’s giant patio or sip a pint while playing billiards at Wynkoop Brewing Company, Denver’s first microbrewery.
+This self-guided Denver Beer Trail features craft breweries, most within the walkable city center, as well as dozens of brewpubs and taprooms.
+Soak up sun on Denver Beer Co.’s giant patio, enjoy a familiar favorite at the Blue Moon Brewing Company taproom in RiNo or sip a pint while playing billiards at Wynkoop Brewing Company, Denver’s first craft brewery.

 More experiences nearby